Skip to Content

 If you prefer buying your knives individually, you may not know which knives you should buy first.
 We have listed a recommended sequence for buying individual knives to build up a complete set of kitchen knives, starting with the most useful and versatile.

-Our recommended order of buying individual knives is as follows.
+Our recommended order for buying individual knives is as follows.

 1. Chefs knife